Denotational semantics for guarded dependent type theory: Introduction

 \subsection{Universes}

-Since our model is a presheaf category, one would hope that modelling universes would follow the standard Hofmann-Streicher construction~\citep{Hofmann-Streicher:lifting}, restricting to the elements orthogonal to $\Cl$.
-Unfortunately, this universe $\Usem{}$ is not itself orthogonal to $\Cl$.
+Since our model is a presheaf category, one would hope that modelling universes would follow the standard Hofmann-Streicher construction~\cite{Hofmann-Streicher:lifting}, restricting to the elements internally right orthogonal to $\Cl$.
+Unfortunately, this universe $\Usem{}$ is not itself internally right orthogonal to $\Cl$.
 The reason is that there is a map $\Usem{}\times \Cl \to \Usem{}$ mapping a type $A$ and a clock $\kappa$ to $\later\kappa A$, and this map is not constant in the $\Cl$ component.
 This is a new semantic manifestation of a known problem, and we follow the solution used in $\gdtt$, which is to have a family of universes $(\univ{\Delta})_\Delta$ in the syntax, indexed by finite sets of clock variables.
 Each universe $\univ\Delta$ is to be thought of as the universe of types independent of the clocks outside of $\Delta$, and the type operation $\later\kappa$ is restricted on the universe $\univ\Delta$ to the $\kappa$ in $\Delta$.

-This means that universes are indexed by a new dimension, similar to the indexing of universes by natural numbers used to avoid Russels paradox~\citep{MartinLof:73}.
-Fortunately, there are inclusions $\univ\Delta \to \univ{\Delta'}$ for $\Delta\subseteq\Delta'$, and a large and rather technical part of the paper is devoted to proving universe polymorphism in this dimension.
+This means that universes are indexed by a new dimension, similar to the indexing of universes by natural numbers used to avoid Russell's paradox~\cite{MartinLof:73}.
+Fortunately, there are inclusions $\univ\Delta \to \univ{\Delta'}$ for $\Delta\subseteq\Delta'$, and we prove universe polymorphism in this dimension.
 This means that operations on types such as dependent product can be defined on the universes in such a way that they commute with the inclusions mentioned above, not just up to isomorphism, but indeed up to identity.
-This requires great care when modelling the universes and the operations on them.
 We hope that, as a consequence of this result, the indexing of universes by clock contexts can be suppressed in practical applications, just like the indexing by natural numbers is often suppressed.